EXPLAINER: Why bond yields may be warning of a recession

-In this photo provided by the New York Stock Exchange, specialist Donald Himpele Jr., center, works with traders at his post on the floor, Tuesday, March 29, 2022.
-Stocks rose in afternoon trading on Wall Street Tuesday as talks on ending the war in Ukraine showed signs of progress.
-(Courtney Crow/New York Stock Exchange via AP)

 Trader Robert Charmak, right, works on the floor of the New York Stock Exchange, Tuesday, Dec.
 7, 2021.
+At the center of the investing world are Treasurys, the IOUs the U.S. government gives to investors who lend it money.
+The yield curve is a chart showing how much in interest different Treasurys are paying.
 (AP Photo/Richard Drew, File)

-NEW YORK (AP) — One of the more reliable warning signals for an economic recession is starting to shine.
+NEW YORK (AP) — One of the more reliable warning signals for an economic recession is shining brighter.

 The “yield curve” is watched for clues to how the bond market is feeling about the U.S. economy’s long-term prospects.
-On Tuesday, a closely followed part of the yield curve gave investors some cause for concern.
+On Friday, a closely followed part of the yield curve lit up again after giving a brief signal earlier in the week.

 WHAT IS THE YIELD CURVE?